PerformanC/NodeLink/README.md

 ## NodeLink vs Lavalink

-NodeLink is a music-sending node that follows LavaLink protocols, it uses `@discordjs/voice` and `ffmpeg` to send audio to Discord, while LavaLink uses `Lavaplayer` and `Koe`.
+NodeLink is a music-sending node that follows LavaLink protocols, it uses `@performanc/voice` and `ffmpeg` to send audio to Discord, while LavaLink uses `Lavaplayer` and `Koe`.

 ### Performance

-While NodeLink outperforms LavaLink in scenarios like filtering, LavaLink outperforms when it comes to loading tracks, but it's a negligible difference.

-It comes to preference in this aspect, as NodeLink will be extremely faster than LavaLink in filtering, but LavaLink will be faster than NodeLink in loading tracks.
+NodeLink will be extremely faster than LavaLink in filtering.
+And NodeLink will be slightly faster in track loading.

 ### Stability